RESOURCES FOR

 A slideshow presentation to teach elementary students about plastic pollution in the marine environment.

-Grade 4: Learners will investigate a variety of local natural habitats, Learners will investigate how the Earth’s surface changes over time
+Science 4: Learners will investigate a variety of local natural habitats, Learners will investigate how the Earth’s surface changes over time.

 Activity Length: <30 minutes